 Swallow Falls is located just outside of Betws-y-Coed village.
-Free parking is very limited alongside the road and entrance to the falls is via turnstile and costs £2 per person.
+Free parking is very limited alongside the road.
+The entrance to the falls is via turnstile and costs £2 per person.
 When there’s no one in the ticket booth, you can still enter by putting coins in the cash box and just walk through the turnstile.
-The waterfall is a short walk away, with an upper observation level and a lower level that’s down lots of stairs.
+The waterfall is a short walk away.
+It has an upper observation level and a lower level that’s down lots of stairs.
 (There is a great fish and chip shop next to Betws-y-Coed train station!)

 Conwy Castle Walls

-Conwy is a small town on the edge of Snowdonia National Park.
-Conwy Castle has an entrance fee, but you can walk the castle walls that surround the town for free.
+Conwy is a small town on the edge of Snowdonia National Park and is home to Conwy Castle.
+The castle has an entrance fee, but you can walk the castle walls that surround the town for free.
 We really enjoyed doing this!
 There are several points where you can enter and exit the walls, but I suggest joining them at the Castle and then following it right to the River Conwy, where the walls finish.

 The Smallest House In Great Britain

 As you reach the end of the Conwy Castle walls, you’ll eventually come across the Smallest House in Great Britain (the red building).
 The house was inhabited up until 1900.
 Adults can pay £1 (50p under 16yrs) to go inside the house.
 There is a small downstairs living area and a bedroom on the upper floor.
 Obviously entrance is limited to a 1 in, 1 out type rotation.
 Me, my mum and sister went in together but there definitely wasn’t really any room left with the 3 of us in there!